Inflect logo

 Sisak maintains a Low (2.5/10) risk profile according to international metrics as of September 2025.
 While the overall rating is low, site selection must account for specific regional environmental factors.

-River Flood (6.8/10): This is the primary natural hazard for the area; facilities are generally built on elevated ground for managing this risk as of September 2025.
+River Flood (6.8/10): This is the primary hazard for the area; facilities are generally built on elevated ground or utilize flood-mitigation engineering as of September 2025.

 Tsunami (5.8/10): This is considered an indirect regional factor and does not materially impact inland operations in Sisak as of September 2025.